jbao/GNW/README.md

 Workflow
 --------

+-   Generate network topology by the `generate_graph` function in `python/network.py`, implemented with the `NetworkX` library.
+Within the script, one can specify the size of the network, the number of networks and the directory to save the edge list `.tsv` file.
+For example, start a python console by `ipython` within the `python/` directory, then

+        from network import generate_graph
+        generate_graph('scalefree')

 -   Use GNW to generate the time series.
 To submit the job to the SGE queueing system, use the `gnw.sh` script, or for example